IBM/CodeEngine/README.md

   MUST use a registry that allows for anonymous/public downloads of your images, since as of now (to keep the scripts simple) they do not deal with private registry access tokens by default.
+  - However, if you do decide to push your images into a registry that is private, you'll need to modify the `run` scripts to specify the `--registry-secret` option on the app and job creation commands to point to your secret that includes the registry credentials.
 - a `run` script will execute the sample.
 Most will also include logic to verify the output to ensure everything is working as expected.
 As with `build`, it will default to using the `ibmcom` container images, so to use